MR PENUMBRA’S 24 HOUR BOOKSTORE by Robin Sloan, Book Review

 The story in effect celebrates how inevitable technological change is but equally how enduring the traits of human endeavour, and on a more base level, greed and its counterpart generosity, are.

 Why do these sentiments hold such great appeal for readers?

 Whether we admit it or not, it is human nature to yearn for what we know and have grown comfortable with; to secretly wish for someone to hit the pause button on the continual evolution of the society we live in, just for a moment so that we can catch our breath.
 That is the appeal of Mr Penumbra’s book store to our story’s narrator and protagonist Clay Jannon, and the good-natured retro geek chic of this novel about said store was what appealed to me.

 Mr Penumbra’s 24 Hour Bookstore by Robin Sloan is a quick and easy read that I dare you, no make that double dare you, not to enjoy.

-Author Information: Robin Sloan grew up near Detroit and now splits his time between San Francisco and the internet.
+Robin Sloan grew up near Detroit and now splits his time between San Francisco and the internet.
 He graduated from Michigan State with a degree in economics and, from 2002 to 2012, worked at Poynter, Current TV, and Twitter.
+Check out his website.